mk-fg/reliable-discord-client-irc-daemon/README.md

 Alternatively, set-command like `set irc-prefix-edit '✍️ '` can be used in #rdircd.control to configure and tweak this stuff on-the-fly (or `-s/--save` into config too).

+<a name=hdr-cut_down_on_various_common_noise></a>
+### Cut down on various common noise

+Using discord through IRC can be a bit noisy due to edits or spammy notifications ending up in various monitor/leftover channels or other un-irc-like features, which rdircd can help mitigate to some degree, but often doesn't by default, as it's hard to know what other people actually care about.

+Here are some random commands to try out in #rdircd.control channel:

+- `um Noise from any bot-channels = re:\.bots?(-.*)?$`
+- `um Ignore welcome chans = glob:*.welcomes`
+- `um Disregard all voice-chat events = glob:*.vc`
+- `um Memes belong in a circus = glob:*.memes`
+- `um Make food channels opt-in = glob:*.food`
+- `um Internet "politics" can get really spammy = glob:*.politic*`
+- `um There're probably better places for porn = glob:*.nsfw`

+- `rx MEE6 bot-noise anywhere = (?i)^<MEE6>`
+- `rx THX discord: people spamming edits = (?i)^<(person1|person2)> #THX\.\S+ :: \[edit\]`
+- `rx NSC discord: don't care about deletes = (?i)^\S+ #NSC\.\S+ :: --- message was deleted ::`

+- Enable rule-hit counters to check whether these rules are still relevant later:\
+    `set discord_match_counters '1d 2d 4d 1w 2w 1mo 2mo runtime'`

+    With these enabled, running `um` or `rx` should show `[ rule hits: ... ]` under each rule, if there's anything to show (but reset on rdircd restarts!), otherwise it's probably safe to drop unused rules to keep lists more tidy.

+- Remove long, confusing and silly nicknames full of unicode junk:\
+    `set discord-name-preference-order 'login'`

+    If even ascii logins of specific users get annoying, use `[renames]` in config to change those locally (see [Local Name Aliases] section for more info):

+    ``` ini
+    [renames]
+    user.somereallylongandsillyloginbecausewhynot = bob
+    user.@374984273184829999 = andy
+    ```

+- Keep threads only as channels, and in #rdircd.leftover.\* and such:\
+    `set discord-thread-msgs-in-parent-chan no`

+All of these examples are not persistent, just to try them out and see, but all commands used there support `-s` flag to save changed values to last .ini config file, or it can be done manually as well, if any of these are useful to keep around.

+Feel free to suggest other lifehacks to keep things tidier in #rdircd on IRC, github/codeberg or wherever, to throw on this pile of thing to try.

 <a name=hdr-links></a>